fzakaria/fzakaria.com/_posts/2025-12-28-huge-binaries.md

 This has notable downsides among others:
 * *Instruction Bloat*: We’ve gone from 5 bytes per call to 12.
 In a binary with millions of callsites, this can add up.
-* Register Pressure: We’ve burned a general-purpose register, `%rdx`, to perform the jump.
+* *Register Pressure*: We’ve burned a general-purpose register, `%rdx`, to perform the jump.

 > **Caution**
 > I had a lot of trouble building a benchmark that demonstrated a worse lower IPC (instructions per-cycle) for the large `mcmodel`, so let's just take my word for it. 🤷
 {: .alert .alert-caution }

-We would like to keep our small code-model.
+Changing to a larger code-model is possible but it comes with these downsides.
+Ideally, we would like to keep our small code-model when we need it.
 What other strategies can we pursue?

 More to come in subsequent writings.